Should You Save or Pay Off Debt First?

 ✅ C) Start with one month of expenses in savings, then tackle high-interest debt

-Build a one-month buffer, kill the high-interest debt, then grow your emergency fund and restart investing with confidence.
+Build the one-month buffer, kill the high-interest debt, then grow your emergency fund and start investing with confidence.

 Share the Post: